ninjazan420/Szurubooru-Bluesky-Bot/README.md

 3. **Update Configuration**:

     Open the script file `bluesky_bot.py` and replace the placeholders for `USERNAME` and `PASSWORD` with your Bluesky credentials.
+    Also change the URLHERE to your actual URL, but do not change /api!

 ## Usage